jurinho17-sv/Data-Structures-and-Advanced-Python-Spring2025/README.md

 - CSV file parsing for course roster management
 - Comprehensive unit testing with 15 test cases
 - Analysis of student enrollment patterns across courses

+### Lab 15: B-Trees (The last one for this semester.
+Ty!!)
+Implementation of a 2-3-4 Tree (B-Tree) data structure from scratch with core functionalities and balancing logic.

+#### Features:
+- 2-3-4 Tree implementation with dynamic node splitting
+- Support for up to 3 keys per node and 2-4 children
+- Core operations: insert, contains, and in-order traversal
+- Automatic tree balancing through node splitting
+- Bonus: remove operation and visual tree printing
+- Comprehensive test driver with 15-20 random integers